 By comparing the value of the tax credit and the tax deduction, Belle knows that pursuing the tax credit will reduce her tax bill the most.

 How Bench can help

 Tax credits and tax deductions are the key to a smaller tax bill, but it’s difficult to know if you left money on the table.
-With Bench Tax, you get access to a tax professional year round to ensure you take advantage of every credit and deduction available to you.
+Bench offers small business tax services that give you unlimited access to a tax professional year-round to ensure you take advantage of every credit and deduction available to you.
 While spending your money right can decrease your tax bill, the confidence of going into tax season knowing it will be the smallest bill possible is priceless.
-Learn more.